hotwired/stimulus-site/docs/reference/actions.md

 }
 ```

-An action is a connection between
+An action is a connection between:

-* a controller method,
+* a controller method
-* the controller's element, and
+* the controller's element
-* a DOM event listener.
+* a DOM event listener

 ## Descriptors